coar-repositories/vocabularies-implementation-guide/docs/index.md

 ## **Implementation in Eprints**

 Eprints community has developed a [plug-in](http://bazaar.eprints.org/422/) for COAR's Resource Type Controlled Vocabulary.
-The documentation, file links and other details are available at the given link.
+The documentation, file links and other details are availabl at the given link.

 ## **Implementation in Haplo**